mojule/api-factory/readme.md

 # api-factory

-# Caution - work in progress
+**Caution** - work in progress - at this stage this doc is more draft/outline than anything

 ## Why?